Media Culture and Art Theories

 Though some classes are offered in English, students must be capable to read and speak German (certificate B2).

 Before matriculation, all MKKT-applicants must attend a counselling interview.

-The next interviews for summer admission 2022 will take place on:
+The next interviews for winter admission 2022/23 will take place on:

 Please contact mkkt[at]ufg.at to make an appointment for your consultation.